 - Keep a daily routine.
 Routines and structure help children understand what to expect. - Help your child meet physical needs.
 Provide healthy meals and snacks, plenty of rest, and time for play and activity. - Set reasonable limits for your child.
-A child should not be expected to sit quietly and behave well for long periods. - Set a good example for your child.
+A child should not be expected to sit quietly and be well behaved for long periods. - Give your child choices whenever possible.
+For example, if your child resists a bath, offer a simple choice.
+Try saying, "It's time for your bath.
+Would you like to walk upstairs or have me carry you?"
+On a cold day try saying, "Would you like to wear your blue mittens or your furry mittens?" - Set a good example for your child.
 Do not argue or yell in front of your child.